 Market Watch (Dow Jones)

 Here is a very innovative portfolio manager, from the way it is laid-out to the way it works (it’s the only one that allows you to tag a stock and filter your stocks by tag).
 You can’t track all your transactions, but you can track your positions.
 The quotes for Canadian stocks are complete, and the charts are from Big Charts (another Dow Jones company so it’s not really out-sourced) so they’re very well done.
+If you choose to invest in crypto, you can use trading bots at https://immediate.net/de/ to automate your cryptocurrency investments and manage risk by creating rules for making trades.

 Note that Dow Jones is another important service relied upon by many professional investors and portfolio managers.
+Learn more about investments FunFair Technologies.

 Of all the news outlets the best of the bunch are definitely the Financial Times and Market Watch.
 Unfortunately the Canadian ones in the bunch aren’t stepping up.